 Base64 Encoder/Decoder

-Encode text or files to Base64, or decode Base64 back to text/files.
-Runs locally in your browser with validation, URL-safe mode, and download options.
+Encode text or files to Base64, or decode Base64 back to text and downloadable files.
+Supports URL-safe mode, UTF-8 text handling, validation, and private local processing.

 Use Encode for plain text or a file.
 Use Decode to recover text or download a decoded file.